Women have been much more involved in history then you may know.

 She was Queen of the Scyths.
-An absolute badass charioteer and horse archer, she was queen of feared nomadic mounted warriors.
+An absolute badass charioteer and horse archer, she was the leader of feared nomadic mounted warriors.
 Scythians had tattoos and smoked weed, they wore intricate gold jewelry and mastered the tactics of using the bow and arrow from horseback.
-They constructed stone tombs and spread military and cultural influences from the Middle East and Europe to China via the endless grassland steppes of Russia, Ukraine and Kazakhstan.
+They constructed stone tombs and spread military and cultural influences from the Middle East and Europe to China and back via the endless grassland steppes of Russia, Ukraine and Kazakhstan.

-Her lands were invaded by Cyrus the Great, the famous King of Persia.
+According to Herodotus, Tomyris’ lands were invaded by Cyrus the Great, the famous King of Persia.
 The Persians decided to avoid direct combat and instead deceived the Scythians by laying out wine flasks.
 Unfamiliar with alcohol, the Scyths drank themselves silly.
-Her son, captured in this trap, committed suicide due to his shame of being held captive in such a deceitful manner.
+Her son was captured in this trap.
+He soon committed suicide due to his shame of being taken prisoner in such a deceitful manner.

-Tomyris vowed to quench King Cyrus’s thirst for blood the best way she knows how.
-Her chariots and horse archers defeated the Persian army of lightly armored infantry.
-The Persians could not match the speed and maneuverability of the Scythian nomads and their rapid firing arrows.
+Tomyris vowed to quench King Cyrus’s apparent thirst for blood the best way she knew how.
+Her chariots and horse archers defeated the Persian lightly armored infantry.
+The Persians could not match the speed and maneuverability of the Scythian nomads and their rapid-firing arrows.
 Tomyris captured, tortured and then beheaded Cyrus.

 She then put his head in a wineskin full of his own blood, forever quenching his thirst and avenging her son.